-There’s a definite relationship of Agile and lessons learned from the martial arts like Karate.
+There’s a definite relationship of Agile levels of maturity and the martial arts like Karate.

 What Is the Similarity of Agile and the Martial Arts?

 In theory, there should be a lot of similarity:

 |Techniques||There are a wide range of Martial Arts techniques that can be applied in different situations|

 |Finesse and Skill||Most Martial Arts require finesse and skill; it’s not just a brute force approach|

 |Levels of Skill||There are different levels of skill associated with Martial Arts and it is an ongoing journey to become a “master”|

 How Does It Compare to Actual Practice?

 In actual practice; however, I think that Agile principles and practices are at a very low level of maturity compared to Martial Arts (that’s perfectly understandable given that Martial Arts have been around for thousands of years).
 However, there is a lot we can learn from martial arts that can be applied to Agile:

 Agile has become synonymous with Scrum as the primary methodology for implementing Agile.